Nonlinear Hall Effect in Metal-Organic Frameworks

 To make that connection explicit, we first analyze the Berry-curvature distribution of the effective model.
 For a two-dimensional Bloch band $n$, the only nonvanishing component is $\Omega_n^z(\mathbf{k})$, which can be written as

-Time-reversal symmetry imposes $\Omega_n^z(\mathbf{k})=-\Omega_n^z(-\mathbf{k})$, so the linear anomalous Hall response vanishes after Brillouin-zone integration.
-The nonlinear response, however, survives when inversion symmetry is broken because the first moment of the Berry curvature can remain finite.

-Figure~\ref{fig:5}(a) shows the Berry-curvature-projected band structure for an onsite-modulated star lattice with $\delta_1=-0.08\,t$, $\delta_2=0.08\,t$, and $t_{\triangle}=t_{\bigtriangledown}=0.5\,t$.
-Increasing $\lambda_{\rm SO}$ from $0.04\,t$ to $0.06\,t$ drives a clear band inversion near the $K$ point in the positive-energy sector, accompanied by a reversal of the Berry-curvature hot spots at the avoided crossings.
-The associated change of topological character is confirmed by the $\mathds{Z}_2$ invariant obtained from the Wannier charge center (WCC) flow; see Supplementary Sec.~\ref{sec:wann} and Fig.~\ref{fig:wcc}.
+Time-reversal symmetry imposes $\Omega_n^z(\mathbf{k})=-\Omega_n^z(-\mathbf{k})$, so the linear anomalous Hall response vanishes after Brillouin-zone integration, while the nonlinear response can survive through the first moment of Berry curvature once inversion symmetry is broken.
+Figure~\ref{fig:5}(a) shows the Berry-curvature-projected bands of the onsite-modulated star lattice with $\delta_1=-0.08\,t$, $\delta_2=0.08\,t$, and $t_{\triangle}=t_{\bigtriangledown}=0.5\,t$.
+Increasing $\lambda_{\rm SO}$ from $0.04\,t$ to $0.06\,t$ drives a band inversion near $K$ and reverses the Berry-curvature hot spots at the avoided crossings.
+The associated topological change is confirmed by the $\mathds{Z}_2$ invariant from the Wannier charge center flow; see Supplementary Sec.~\ref{sec:wann} and Fig.~\ref{fig:wcc}.
 The same mechanism also operates in the breathing version of the star lattice, as shown in Supplementary Sec.~\ref{sec:bc_bcd_supp}.

 The dipolar component tensor is defined as

 where $f^{(n)}_0$ is the Fermi--Dirac distribution.
 Within semiclassical Boltzmann theory, the static nonlinear Hall current is~\cite{PhysRevB.98.121109,PhysRevLett.123.196403,PhysRevB.92.235447,PhysRevLett.115.216806,PhysRevB.107.205124}